 Cook over medium high heat, stirring constantly.

-Once the mixture comes to a boil, clip a candy thermometer to the side of the pan, and boil, stirring constantly until the mixture reaches 290 degrees.
-(When the mixture gets to 280 degrees, watch it very carefully so it doesn't burn).
+Once the mixture comes to a boil, clip a candy thermometer to the side of the pan, and boil, stirring constantly until the mixture reaches 290 degrees F. (When the mixture gets to 280 degrees, watch it very carefully so it doesn't burn).

 Take the saucepan off the heat, and remove the thermometer, then pour the toffee mixture into the foil lined cookie sheet.

-Wait for five minutes, then sprinkle the dairy free chocolate chips over the toffee.
+Wait for 2-3 minutes until the toffee sets, then sprinkle the dairy free chocolate chips over the toffee.
 Once the chocolate chips are melted, use a spatula to spread the chocolate over the toffee.